playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 Now that we've gotten that out of the way, let's explore how even React's server support has deeply nested roots into React's history and previously built feature set.

-## Solving the two-computers problems
+## Solving the "two computers" problems

 From React's 0.4 release all the way until [React's announcement of the then experimental "React Server Components"](https://legacy.reactjs.org/blog/2020/12/21/data-fetching-with-react-server-components.html), server-side rendering in React led to a problem: React would re-render every component from the server once it hit the client.